 Today I’m sitting down for a conversation across a continent and an ocean.
 Our guest is Professor Matthias Matthijs of the Johns Hopkins School of Advanced International Studies (SAIS).
-He is the editor of the renowned and timely book “The Future of the Euro,” and two-time recipient of the Max M. Fisher award for excellence in teaching at SAIS.
+He is the editor of the renowned and timely book “The Future of the Euro,” and a two-time recipient of the Max M. Fisher Award for excellence in teaching at SAIS.
 We will be talking about the Eurozone crisis and the lessons other small-state economies and their policymakers can learn from Greece’s unfortunate situation.

 Q. Professor Matthijs, thank you for sitting down with me.
 As your former student, it is exciting to chat with you in a professional context.
 With the events in Europe, we know you have been called for a lot of interviews, so we thank you for your time.

 A. Absolutely.
 It’s an honor.
 It’s great to see former students do well and move up in the world!

 Q. Let’s start by talking a bit about how the Eurozone came into what analysts are calling the “Graccident” and the subsequent deal made with Greece’s creditors (I guess one positive thing here is how “Greece” lets us wordsmith catchy names).
 What’s the short and fast history here?

 A. The basic story is that the Eurozone, for political reasons, was set up in a minimalist fashion in the early 1990s at Maastricht.
 Europe’s leaders constructed a common currency in a mainly technocratic fashion, around a powerful and independent central bank with a narrow mandate to conduct monetary policy and fiscal rules to keep member states from diverging too much from one another.
 We know now that this was naïve at best.
 Currency unions only function if they are embedded in broader economic, financial, social, and political institutions, as is the case with all historical cases of successful experiments with common currencies, including in the United States, federal Germany, and confederal Switzerland.